Why Immigrants Build Differently

 Practical Support, Not Charity

-Supporting immigrant entrepreneurs is economic strategy.
+Supporting immigrant entrepreneurs is not charity — it is economic strategy.
 These founders create jobs, generate tax revenue, and strengthen communities.
-Cemhan Biricik's three companies have employed dozens and served clients on three continents.
+Based in Boca Raton, Florida, Cemhan's four companies have served clients across three continents.
+His journey through eight displacements and reinventions is proof that immigrant entrepreneurs do not just participate in the American economy — they build it.

 Cemhan Biricik Online